 What’s more, as your brain is more engaged in this state, everything that you experience becomes more memorable.
 Neuroscientists aren’t quite certain how memory works exactly, but they do know that memories are more sticky when they are housed in multiple areas of the brain and captured through more than one of our senses.

-One of the areas of communication we work on at London Speech Workshop centres on passion, and how to let your passion come through in your communication.
+One of the areas of communication we work on at London Speech Workshop centres on passion, and how to let that come through in your communication.
 Creating an emotional connection with your audience, especially in a professional setting, might sound quite alien, but it’s vitally important.
-Yes, it’s unlikely that you’re going to need to connect with a professional audience over sadness, grief, or even delight.
+Yes, it’s unlikely that you’re going to need to connect with a professional audience over sadness, grief or even delight.
 But you should be thinking about how to connect with them over your excitement (for a new project, say), or your conviction that the strategic decision you’re putting forward is the correct one.
 For more on this, have a read of our blog: What is vocal charisma and how can we achieve it?

 Well, there’s good news, because stories have a role to play here, too.

 A study conducted by researchers at Princeton University found that stories have a remarkable effect on the emotional responses of listeners.
 The researchers discovered that the power of stories to provoke deep-seated emotional responses (like those I mentioned above), creates an effect called ‘neuro coupling’.
 Neuro coupling occurs when the speaker and listener are experiencing simultaneously, the same emotional response to a stimulus.
 The upshot of this is, to use the researchers’ words, that ‘the greater the speaker-listener coupling, the greater the understanding’.
 So it seems that stories don’t just create excitement in your listeners, but they actually forge a live sense of connection with the speaker.
 And what's more, this heightened experience of connection actually helps them your audience to better understand your message.